Personal enquiries only please, no agencies

 Come and participate, learn, discuss, grow, share stories and explore how you can be a creator of peace.

-Colleagues from CofP will facilitate a ‘talking circle’, where all voices are respectfully heard, establishing shared values which will allow the group to explore diverse perspectives on topics such as:
+Colleagues from CofP facilitate a ‘talking circle’, where all voices are respectfully heard, establishing shared values which will allow the group to explore diverse perspectives on topics such as:

 - What is peace?